10 Taxonomic Profiling, OTU Tables and Visualisation

 fig.show()

-Finally, we can also visualize this distance matrix using a clustered heatmap, where pairs of sample with a small beta diversity are clustered together (Figure 10.11).
+Finally, we can also visualise this distance matrix using a clustered heatmap, where pairs of sample with a small beta diversity are clustered together (Figure 10.11).

 import seaborn as sns